Golf-Two months after surgery, Koepka in contention at PGA Championship again | Sports-Games

 Golf-Two months after surgery, Koepka in contention at PGA Championship again

-His mobility was so limited that he could scarcely bend over at the Masters last month, where he missed the cut, but said he has noticed a slow improvement.
+His mobility was so limited that he could scarcely bend over at the Masters last month, where he missed the cut.
 "Every day gets a little bit better," said Koepka.
 Week to week, I'll notice it gets a lot better."

 The performance was a remarkable improvement for Koepka, who underwent surgery in March after he dislocated his kneecap and sustained ligament damage.
-His mobility was so limited that he could scarcely bend over at the Masters last month, where he missed the cut, but said he has noticed a slow improvement.
+His mobility was so limited that he could scarcely bend over at the Masters last month, where he missed the cut.

 "Every day gets a little bit better," said Koepka.
 "I notice it kind of more over weeks.
 Week to week, I'll notice it gets a lot better."